-If school officials request to meet with the parent/guardian/educational rights holder, a foster youth's educational rights holder, attorney, and county social worker, or a student of Native American descent's tribal social worker, and, if applicable, the county social worker, the notice may state that the law requires such individuals to respond to the request-without delay.
-However, the student shall not be penalized for the failure of the parent/guardian/educational rights holder, a foster youth's educational rights holder, attorney, and county social worker, or a student of Native American descent's tribal social worker, and, if applicable, the county social worker, to attend such a conference.
-The student may not be denied reinstatement solely because such individuals failed to attend the conference.
+If school officials request to meet with the parent/guardian, the notice may state that the law requires the parent/guardian to respond to such requests without delay.
+However, no penalties may be imposed on the student for the failure of the parent/guardian to attend such a conference.
+The student may not be denied reinstatement solely because the parent/guardian failed to attend the conference.

-- 6. Extension of Suspension: If the Board is considering the expulsion of a suspended student from any school or the suspension of a student for the balance of the semester from continuation school, the Superintendent or designee may, in writing, extend the suspension until such time as the Board has made a decision, provided the following requirements are followed: - a.
+- 5. Extension of Suspension: If the Board is considering the expulsion of a suspended student from any school or the suspension of a student for the balance of the semester from continuation school, the Superintendent or designee may, in writing, extend the suspension until such time as the Board has made a decision, provided the following requirements are followed: - a.
 The extension of the original period of suspension is preceded by notice of such extension with an offer to hold a conference concerning the extension, giving the student an opportunity to be heard.
-This conference may be held in conjunction with a meeting requested by the student or parent/guardian/educational rights holder to challenge the original suspension. - b.
-The Superintendent or designee determines, following a meeting in which the student and the student's parent/guardian/educational rights holder were invited to participate, that the student's presence at the school or at an alternative school would endanger persons or property or threaten to disrupt the instructional process. - c.
-If the student involved is a foster youth or a student of Native American descent, the Superintendent or designee shall notify the district's educational liaison of the need to invite the foster youth's educational rights holder, attorney and county social worker, or the student of Native American descent's tribal social worker or, if applicable, the county social worker, to attend the meeting. - d.
-If the student involved is experiencing homelessness, the Superintendent or designee shall notify the district liaison for students experiencing homelessness. - e.
-In lieu of or in addition to suspending a student, the Superintendent, principal, or designee may provide services or require the student to participate in an alternative disciplinary program designed to correct the student's behavior and keep the student in school.
+This conference may be held in conjunction with a meeting requested by the student or parent/guardian to challenge the original suspension. - b.
+The Superintendent or designee determines, following a meeting in which the student and the student's parent/guardian were invited to participate, that the student's presence at the school or at an alternative school would endanger persons or property or threaten to disrupt the instructional process. - c.
+If the student involved is a foster youth, the Superintendent or designee shall notify the district liaison for foster youth of the need to invite the student's attorney and a representative of the appropriate county child welfare agency to attend the meeting. - d.
+If the student involved is a homeless child or youth, the Superintendent or designee shall notify the district liaison for homeless students.

+In lieu of or in addition to suspending a student, the Superintendent, principal, or designee may provide services or require the student to participate in an alternative disciplinary program designed to correct the behavior and keep the student in school.